 You can look at successful people in any industry, and while there may be some common threads, there is not just one Enneagram number, or one type of goal setter, or one strength of a business owner that defines who you have to be in order to be successful.

-No matter where you are on the spectrum, I believe you can meet and even crush your goals in 2022.
+No matter where you are on the spectrum, I believe you can meet and even crush your goals in the coming year.
 It starts with knowing yourself well.

-Knowing your strengths, knowing your weaknesses, knowing your tendencies—these are the things that will help you crush your goals in 2022.
+Knowing your strengths, knowing your weaknesses, knowing your tendencies—these are the things that will help you crush your goals.

 Links Mentioned In This Episode